jeka-dev/jeka/README.md

 Please visit [release note](https://github.com/jerkar/jeka/blob/master/release-note.md) and [issues](issues) for roadmap.

-# How to build Jeka ?
+# How to build JeKa ?

 This repository is organized as a _mono repo_.
-It contains The Jeka core project along plugins and samples for automation testing.
+It contains The JeKa core project along plugins and samples for automation testing.

-* dev.jeka.core : Complete Jeka tool
+* dev.jeka.core : Complete JeKa tool
-* plugins : Jeka plugins released along Jeka core (Springboot, NodeJs, Jacoco and Sonarqube)
+* plugins : JeKa plugins released along JeKa core (Springboot, NodeJs, Jacoco and Sonarqube)
 * samples : Sample projects serving for examples and automation testing
 * dev.jeka.master : The master build for building all together.

-Jeka builds itself.
-To build Jeka full distribution from sources, the simpler is to use your IDE.
+JeKa builds itself.
+To build JeKa full distribution from sources, the simpler is to use your IDE.

 Once distribution created, add the distrib folder to your PATH environment variable.

-## Build Jeka from IntelliJ
+## Build JeKa from IntelliJ

 * Clone this repository into IntelliJ.
 Project is already configured (.iml and modules.xml are stored in git).
 * Add the `JEKA_CACHE_DIR` variable pointing on [USER_HOME]/.jeka/cache